 - using a pie graph to locate type of vehicle having specific sales

-Individuals scoring at the top of the Basic category cannot do tasks harder than
+Individuals scoring at the top of the Basic category cannot do tasks more difficult than

 - Locating an intersection on a street map